Symptoms and diagnosis of testicular cancer

 - A painless lump or swelling in a testicle

-- An enlarged testicle or a change in the way it feels
+- An enlarged testicle or change in the way your testicle feels

 - A heavy feeling in your scrotum

-If the cancer has spread, you may get:
+If the cancer has spread outside the testicle:

 - A dull ache in your back

 - Swollen lymph glands in the abdomen, groin or chest

 About 1 in 10 testicular cancers has spread outside the testicle when it is diagnosed.

 All these symptoms can be caused by conditions other than cancer.
 Most swellings in the scrotum are not cancer.
 But it’s important to go to the GP and get any lumps or unusual changes checked out.